JavaScript is required

 When someone apologizes to you, accepting it graciously with "Kein Problem" or "Macht nichts" keeps interactions smooth and friendly.
 Germans appreciate directness, so a simple, genuine response works better than an elaborate acceptance.

-Learning apology phrases as part of language learning
+Learning apology phrases as part of German language learning

-Anyway, if you're serious about learning German beyond just apology phrases, Migaku's browser extension lets you look up words instantly while watching German shows or reading German articles.
+Anyway, if you're serious about learning German beyond just apology phrases, Migaku's browser extension and app let you look up words instantly while watching German shows or reading German articles.
 Makes immersion learning way more practical than just studying phrase lists.
 There's a 10-day free trial if you want to check it out.

 Learn German with Migaku